Cashmere kimono: the new cozy piece for winter

 Why is the kimono becoming the essential "winter piece"?

-A garment that envelops without restricting
+A garment that wraps without restricting

 The comfort of a bathrobe, the elegance of a coat

-The bathrobe provides comfort, yes, but it remains a “pure” indoor garment.
+A bathrobe provides comfort, yes, but it remains a "pure" indoor garment.

 -

-enveloping yet lightweight
+enveloping yet light,

 -